Growing Fruit In Your Backyard Without Poisons

 - Avoid pesticides, herbicides, fungicides or biocides to keep the natural order in balance.

-So, in essence to grow fruit without using poison, you’ll want to create healthy soil, mimic what you see in nature and focus on creating a mini-ecosystem right outside your backdoor.
+To grow fruit without using poison, you’ll want to 1.) create healthy soil, mimic what you see in nature and 2.) focus on creating a mini-ecosystem right outside your backdoor.